antpass79/cardiology-bullseye-using-drawable-surface/README.md

 # cardiology-bullseye using drawable-surface

-the drawable-surface is a component that provides to create objects on a canvas.
-In order to show how it works, the bull-eye project is developed.
+the drawable-surface is a component that provides a way to create objects on a canvas.
+In order to show how it works, the bull-eye app has been developed.

 Bullseye is a component used in echocardiology.
-This component is written in Angular 8.
+It shows sections of the heart, splitted in segments, and the physician can change each segment based on the issue of that segment.

 ## Run